-Sometimes I wonder if there will be a point in the future where someone googles my name for something important– you know, like a potential employer who might want to hire me, or if the government ever wants to offer me top-secret security clearance, or maybe even a potential mother-in-law wondering if I’m good enough to marry her son– and you know what they’re going to find?
+Sometimes I wonder if there will be a point in the future where someone googles my name for something important– you know, like a potential employer who might want to hire me, or if the government ever wants to offer me top-secret security clearance, or, you know, if I guy I just started dating wants to find out if I’m crazy– and you know what they’re going to find?

 Yeah.
 At some point I’m going to take a good hard look at the choices I’ve made in my life, but that day is not today, and here’s why: Chicken nipples may be the best thing that has ever happened to me as a chicken-keeper, and people need to know about them.

 Also, this should go without saying, but I also cannot even tell you the number of times I’ve had to explain basic biology to someone who didn’t understand how you get eggs from chickens if you don’t have a rooster, so, just to make sure we’re clear… chickens do not have nipples.
 What I’m talking about are these things:

 I don’t know what the official name is… “poultry waterer nipples” maybe?
 Doesn’t matter though, because if you google “chicken nipples” you’ll find them.